majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 On the itinerary for today is the underground city of Derinkuyu.

-We hit the road yet again, this time taking a scenic mountainous route.
+We hit the road yet again, taking a scenic mountainous route.

-We catch a breathtaking glimpse of [Mount Erciyes](https://en.wikipedia.org/wiki/Mount_Erciyes).
+We catch a breathtaking glimpse of [Mount Erciyes](https://en.wikipedia.org/wiki/Mount_Erciyes), elevation 3,917m.

 ![Mount Erciyes in the background](/assets/img/article_imgs/turkey-roadtrip/26-mount-erciyes.jpg)